rutar-academic/rutar.org/content/teaching/fractal_geometry_and_dynamics.md

 The goal of this course is to provide an introduction to fractal geometry from the perspective of dynamical systems theory.
 A particular emphasis is given on objects with some form of *invariance under re-scaling*, such as [self-similarity](https://en.wikipedia.org/wiki/Self-similarity).

-A key goal of this course is to introduce [dynamical systems theory](https://en.wikipedia.org/wiki/Dynamical_system), which (for us) is a useful frame of reference for understanding invariance.
+A key intermediate goal is to introduce [dynamical systems theory](https://en.wikipedia.org/wiki/Dynamical_system), which (for us) is a useful frame of reference for understanding invariance.
 This is a ubiquitous tool in analysis, PDEs, mathematical physics, geometry, engineering, ...

 Some topics which will be covered: